dotnet/msbuild/src/Microsoft.DotNet.Cli/README.md

 `DOTNET_HOME`

-    Points to the runtime that will be used to run the executable file that is dropped after compiling.
+    Points to the base directory that contains the runtime and the binaries directories.
+The runtime will be used to run the executable file that is dropped after compiling.
 Not needed for native compilation.

 `DOTNET_PACKAGES`